Living in the UK

 It is estimated that a single student living in London will need approximately £1265 a month to meet basic living expenses such as accommodation costs, food, books and equipment and other necessities.
 This is in line with Home Office recommended figures for living inside London.
 These figures are given as a guide only and the amount you actually spend will depend a lot upon your personal lifestyle.
 The following breakdown of costs can give you some idea of how this figure is reached.
 Don't forget that your costs will be much higher if you will be bringing your family to the UK as your dependants.

 An easy way to work out your budget is to use this interactive web site International Student Calculator.

 It is very important that you have insurance to cover your personal property.
 If your laptop and other belongings are damaged or stolen it will cost you a lot of money to replace them.
 Endsleigh is the recommended insurance company for students.
-Insurance cover for up to £1000 of lap top and other electrical items costs about £80 per year.
+You can use their quote calculator to see how much it will cost you based on your requirements.